 - Click “transmit” to be heard by others, it should be blue.

 - You will be responsible for locally monitoring your own instrument.

 - Bodhi typically has control of the server beats per minute and beats per interval (BPI, i.e. the cycle count in beats).

-- On a change of BPM or BPI, it might take a full cycle to re-sync, and a weak internet connection can make a mess of it all.
+- On a change of BPM or BPI, it will take a full cycle to re-sync, and a weak internet connection can make a mess of it all.
 Sometimes restarting NINJAM JS will clear errors.

 It is our hope to help us and other musical communities find a solution to keep their music going during this time of forced distance until we may all safely share air, space, and song again.
 Until then, Bob’s work setting up a virtual NINJAM server online has helped us find a way to connect our musical contributions in offset-real time.
 If you are interested, send an email to firstname.lastname@example.org so you can join Community Jams during a NINJAM session online and share your music!